 For legacy UEs, no sub-band filtering is implemented, and therefore RAN4 has not assumed any subband filtering.

-Sub-band filtering for a SBFD-aware UEs – UEs with a new feature

-In the present study, legacy UEs are the main focus.

 Thermal self-noise aspects (both adjacent channel and co-channel)

 RAN4 decided on a simple fixed-value noise figure model for the UE receiver.
 Generally, the receiver noise figure will vary with the input power level, however the single value noise figure model was considered sufficient for the purpose of system studies for SBFD, therefore AGC effect on self-noise is not modelled.
 RAN4 decided on a NF of 10dB.